rteja91/jekyll-sility/README.md

 This Repository Contains Jekyll Blog Structure Which Implements Sility Resume VCard html material Design HTML template This can be as is used to Host a blog and Portfolio Site Using Github Pages

-##In Progress
-  -Work Page and Work Posts
-  -Comments and Tags

 # Jekyll Blogging with Sility - vCard, CV & Resume HTML Template
 **For Demo** : http://raviteja.gangineni.com/jekyll-sility/